Contact the Corporations Mainline at 850-245-6000 or email firstname.lastname@example.org for assistance with the registration process.

 If your facility owns commercial vehicles, proof of coverage is required.
 If your facility does not own commercial vehicles, please attach a letter with your application stating no commercial vehicles are owned or operated by your facility.

-Does your marina have five or more employees?
-If so you are required to have this coverage.
-If you have four or fewer employees you are not required to have this coverage but will need to complete the Workers Compensation Exemption Form and submit this completed form along with your application.
+Does your marina have four or more employees?
+If so, you are required to have this coverage.
+If you have three or fewer employees you are not required to have this coverage but will need to complete the Workers Compensation Exemption Form and submit this completed form along with your application.

 The primary insurance carrier for your facility should be familiar with the Certificate of Insurance and should be able to provide it to you upon request.